kasparsj/rails_language_select/README.md

 # Rails Language Select

-Provides a simple helper to get a localised `<select>` of languages using the ISO 369 standard.
+Helper for displaying a localised `<select>` of languages using the ISO 369 standard or your own custom data source.

-Based on the code of https://github.com/stefanpenner/country_select
+Based on the code of: https://github.com/stefanpenner/country_select

-Uses language data from https://github.com/grosser/i18n_data
+By default uses language data from: https://github.com/grosser/i18n_data

 ## Installation